-Comprehensive Guide to Applying and Using the Citizen Digital Certificate: Fees, PIN, Card Reader, Mobile NFC, Mobile Citizen Digital Certificate, and Applications Explained
+Complete Guide to Applying and Using the Citizen Digital Certificate: Fees, PIN, Card Reader, Mobile NFC, Mobile Citizen Certificate, and Uses Explained

-You might need it for online tax filing, applying for government documents, checking labor and health insurance information, or in situations like when I was preparing the LINE Bank tutorial: to increase transfer limits/set up a designated account, the bank requires online verification using the Natural Person Certificate.
+You might need it for online tax filing, applying for government documents, checking labor and health insurance data, or in situations like I encountered while preparing a LINE Bank tutorial: to increase transfer limits or set up a designated account, the bank requires online verification using the Natural Person Certificate.

-Whether you are “hearing about the Natural Person Certificate for the first time” or “have the card but don’t know how to use it,” this article breaks down the entire process in detail: application, essential steps after card collection, how to use it on computer/phone, what the mobile Natural Person Certificate is, where it can be used, and how to troubleshoot common issues.
+Whether you are “hearing about the Natural Person Certificate for the first time” or “already have the card but don’t know how to use it,” this article breaks down the entire process in detail: application, essential steps after receiving the card, how to use it on computer/mobile, what the mobile Natural Person Certificate is, its applications, and how to troubleshoot common issues.

 This article is compiled from official information and practical experience.
-Content may change due to policy or website updates.
-Please refer to MOICA (Ministry of the Interior Certificate Authority) and the announcements of each service website for the latest information.
+Content may change with policy or website updates, so please refer to MOICA (Ministry of the Interior Certificate Authority) and official service websites for the latest announcements.

-Further reading (bank practical case): LINE Bank Deposit to Firstrade, Account Upgrade, and Designated Account Tutorial
+Further reading (bank case study): LINE Bank Deposit to Firstrade, Account Upgrade, and Designated Account Tutorial

-1. What is a Citizen Digital Certificate?
+1. What is the Citizen Digital Certificate?
 Explain Clearly in One Sentence

-Citizen Digital Certificate is a card with an IC chip (or its “mobile version”) that can do two things online:
+Citizen Digital Certificate is a card with an IC chip (or its “mobile version”) that allows two functions online:

 Identity Verification: Proves “you are who you are” for login, inquiry, or application purposes

-Digital Signature: Signing documents online (often considered equivalent to a personal signature or seal in many processes)
+Digital Signature: Signing documents online (widely accepted as equivalent to a personal signature or seal)

-The image below separates “How to Use” and “What It Can Do,” making it easier to understand why sometimes a card reader is needed and other times a phone will suffice:
+The image below separates “How to Use” and “What It Can Do,” making it easier to understand why sometimes a card reader is needed and other times a phone is enough:

 2. Citizen Digital Certificate vs Mobile Citizen Digital Certificate: What’s the Difference?